System Design Space

 Community and feedback accelerated evolution and built user trust.

-The industry united
+The broader industry joined in

 PyTorch is here to stay